Foreigner registration in Japan

 Foreign residents in Japan are required by law to carry their resident card with them at all time, or face a fine up to ¥200,000.
 Foreign residents are also required to disclose their place of residence to the appropriate municipal office, a process that Japanese citizens are also required to do.
 Foreign residents are provided with an Individual Number and are eligible to apply for a My Number Card and a proof of residency document, once registered an applicable municipal office.
 Both foreign residents and Japanese citizens are registered on the Basic Resident Registry Network (住民基本台帳ネットワーク, jūmin kihon daichō nettowāku).

-If a foreign resident leaves Japan, they must return their Resident Card before their departure at an airport, seaport, or the nearest Ministry of Justice office.
+If a foreign resident leaves Japan and relinquishes residence, they must return their Resident Card before their departure at an airport, seaport, or the nearest Ministry of Justice office.
+Foreign residents temporarily leaving Japan who wish to keep their Status of Residence must apply for a Re-Entry Permit or Special Re-Entry permit and retain their Residence Cards on departure.
+In principle, Special Re-Entry permits are created ad-hoc at airports and seaports, whereas Re-Entry permits require advanced application.

 Some Korean residents of Japan have a Special Permanent Resident Certificate instead of a Residence Card.

 Registered information

 The information stored in the alien registration system included: